-In the opinion of Troutman Pepper Locke LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2025 Series A Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986 (the "Code").
-Interest on the 2025 Series A Bonds will not be included in computing the alternative minimum taxable income of individuals.
-However, interest on the 2025 Series A Bonds will be included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-Under existing law, interest on the 2025 Series A Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the 2025 Series A Bonds.
+In the opinion of Troutman Pepper Locke LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2025 Series B Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986 (the "Code").
+Interest on the 2025 Series B Bonds will not be included in computing the alternative minimum taxable income of individuals.
+However, interest on the 2025 Series B Bonds will be included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+Under existing law, the 2025 Series B Bonds and the interest thereon and the income therefrom are exempt from New Hampshire taxation, except for transfer, inheritance and estate taxes, if any.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the 2025 Series B Bonds.
 See "Tax Exemption" herein.

-\$55,735,000 2025 Series A Bonds
+NEW HAMPSHIRE MUNICIPAL BOND BANK \$232,270,000 2025 Series B Bonds